dcmwijaya/Arduino-Pro-Micro-based-Traffic-Light-Mini/README.md

 <br><br>

 ## Appreciation
-If you find this work useful, please support this work as a token of appreciation to the author by clicking the ``` ⭐Star ``` button.
+If this work is useful to you, then support this work as a form of appreciation to the author by clicking the ``` ⭐Star ``` button at the top of the repository.

 <br><br>